bdelbosc/jqpoc/README.md

-# Job Queue POC using Redis
+# POC Java Job Queue using Redis

-This is a POC to test reliable job queue using Redis.
+This is a proof of concept to evaluate reliable job queue using Redis.

-It uses Lua script to ensure atomic primitive.
+The "reliability" is done using Redis Lua script to create atomc primitive.

-In this poc there are only producer and consumer and they only push IDs, it's up to the consumer to agree with the producer about what this IDs really mean.
+In this POC there are only producer and consumer and they only push IDs, it's up to the consumer to agree with the producer about what this IDs really mean.

+A job that is not completed stay for ever in the list.

 ### Creating a queue